By: Craig McLellan, CEO, ThinkOn

 The issue of sovereignty comes down to who you can trust to manage your data.
 Foreign actors who don’t understand our sovereignty laws and requirements can lead you astray, but talking to trained compliance experts in Canada ensures that you are getting the best advice and service.
 It also means that you don’t get lost in a voicemail system designed to put you off from talking to a real person—a fellow Canadian who can address your unique situation.

-At ThinkOn, we offer a dedicated task force of data sovereignty experts combined with the best cloud technology to ensure that, as a resident of Canada using digital government services, you don’t have to worry about inadvertent data loss to foreign services or foreign markets.
+At ThinkOn, we offer a dedicated task force of in-country data sovereignty experts combined with the best cloud technology to ensure that, as a resident of Canada using digital government services, you don’t have to worry about inadvertent data loss to foreign services or foreign markets.

 Protecting Canada: the bad actors lurking around the corner

 The federal government recognizes the importance of a digital Canada and the need to secure our information, stating that “Canadians increasingly rely on digital technology to connect with loved ones, to work, and to innovate.
-That’s why the Government of Canada is committed to making sure Canadians can benefit from the latest technologies, knowing that their personal information is safe and secure and that companies are acting responsibly.”iv
+That’s why the Government of Canada is committed to making sure Canadians can benefit from the latest technologies, knowing that their personal information is safe and secure and that companies are acting responsibly.” iv

 Keeping Canada safe